With the help of order attachment extension, the customers can upload file attachments in their orders.

 - The admin can select supported extensions for the attachment file.

-- The customer can upload new attachments if the admin disapproves the older ones.
+- The customer can upload new attachments if the admin disapproves of the older ones.

 - The admin can approve or disapprove uploaded attachment.